getk2/k2-iaki/README.md

 ## REQUIREMENTS
 - Joomla!
-2.5 or newer
+2.5 or newer (for v2.x that is hosted in this repository)
 - K2 v2.5.x or newer

+## DOWNLOADS
+Download IAKI v1.0 for Joomla!
+1.5: http://joomlaworks.googlecode.com/files/plg_k2_iaki-v1.0_j1.5-2.5.zip
+Download IAKI v2.0 for Joomla!
+2.5 or newer: http://joomlaworks.googlecode.com/files/plg_k2_iaki-v2.0_j2.5-3.0.zip

 ## LEARN MORE